 I moved back to TEXAS!
-I'm so exited to see friends and am after 2 years in Japan!
+I'm so exited to see friends and am after our time in Japan!
 We are super lucky to be doing an artist residency at Central Trak in Dallas.
 I can't wait to see what we make out here :)

 My husband Taro and I were recently fortunate enough to visit my friend Hiiro Takauchi's home town of Mashiko, Japan.
 Hiiro is a ceramics and sculpture artist who's work has a very illustrative quality to it.
 I love the things she makes.
 Visiting Mashiko with her guidance was an unbelievably beautiful and inspiring experience.

 We got to stay in her family home up on a hill surrounded by rice fields and forest.
 Hiiro's mom and dad are both artists as well.
 Her mom makes jewelry and her dad is a ceramicist.
 He's shown at the Smithsonian and stuff... no biggie.
 Just kidding HUGE biggie.
 I was awestruck by the beauty of his ceramics and how we were all just eating and drinking out of them.
 It was art meets function at its best as we sipped sake out of his one of a kind cups.
 The shino glaze on them seemed to blush with subtle pinks.
 It feel so lucky getting to see and work in Hiiro's dad's studio.